euler-xyz/evk-periphery/script/README.md

 ./script/production/DeployOracleAdapters.sh "script/production/mainnet/oracleAdapters/test/Euler V2 Oracles - Chainlink.csv"
 ```

+To avoid deploying duplicate adapters, one can pass the `OracleAdaptersAddresses.csv` from the previous deployment as an argument (optional).
+The script will read the deployed adapters from the CSV and will not deploy the duplicate ones.

 The above command must be run for each oracle provider/oracle type.

+**Important**
+Note that the Cross adapter deployment relies on the previous adapters deployment hence the Cross CSV must either contain appropriate adapters addresses when the script is run or appropriate `OracleAdaptersAddresses.csv` from the previous deployment must be passed as an argument.

 ## Interactive Deployment